wp-plugins/loginradius-for-wordpress/readme.txt

 Let your users log in, comment and share via their accounts on popular social networks such as Facebook, Google, Twitter, Vkontakte and over 20 more!

 == Description ==
-Enable social login and social sharing on Wordpress websites by letting users log in through their existing IDs such as Facebook, Twitter, Google, Yahoo, Vkontakte and over 20 more!

-= Just install this FREE plugin and enable =
+Just install this FREE plugin and enable:
-1) Social login - Eliminate traditional registration form and let your users sign-up in few seconds with their existing IDs such as Facebook, Twitter, Google, Yahoo, Vkontakte and over 20 more.
-This will increase your sign-up rate up to 150% and you can quickly build a loyal customer base!<br />
+= Social login = Eliminate traditional registration form and let your users sign-up in few seconds with their existing IDs such as Facebook, Twitter, Google, Yahoo, Vkontakte and over 20 more.
+This will increase your sign-up rate up to 150% and you can quickly build a loyal customer base!

-2) Social Sharing - Let users share your web contents on over 90 social networks resulting into dramatic increase in referral traffic.<br />
+= Social Sharing = Let users share your web contents on over 90 social networks resulting into dramatic increase in referral traffic.

-3) Social Commenting - Your users can now post comment with their social IDs.
-Option available to auto approve comments for social ID providers.<br />
+= Social Commenting = Your users can now post comment with their social IDs.
+Option available to auto approve comments for social ID providers.

-4) User Profile Data & Social Analytics - Every time a user logs in, it fetches user profile data and store them in your WordPress database.
-These data and IP based data are used to present a unique social analytics to understand your userbase.<br />
+= User Profile Data & Social Analytics = Every time a user logs in, it fetches user profile data and store them in your WordPress database.
+These data and IP based data are used to present a unique social analytics to understand your userbase.

-5) Single sign-on - Enable single sign-on in your WordPress multisite website.
+= Single sign-on = Enable single sign-on in your WordPress multisite website.
 Our plugin support both domain-based and/or directory based features of multisite WordPress.

 = Plugin Live Demo =
 * Wordpress: http://wordpress.loginradius.com